 A detailed plan for management of bTB in wildlife is beyond the scope of this surveillance plan document.
-Development of a management plan for bTB would require a significant collaborative effort, similar to the development of our agency's current CWD management plan.
+Development of a management plan for bTB would require a significant collaborative effort similar to the development of our agency's current CWD management plan.
 Many of the tools used for management of CWD have also been used for management of bTB in deer.
-The primary goals for management of bTB in infected wild deer populations have been reducing deer density and maintaining separation between infected wildlife and cattle.
+The primary goals for management of bTB in infected wild deer populations in other jurisdictions have been reducing deer density and maintaining separation between infected wildlife and cattle.
+In the event that bTB was detected in a Montana wildlife population, the development of a plan to manage or eradicate the disease in wildlife will be considered separately through the appropriate public comment process and may include Commission action or other processes, depending upon the particular circumstances of the event.